-No Thanksgiving table is complete without a sweet potato casserole with marshmallows and crunchy pecans.
-A classic dish, rich, creamy, and sweet, just perfect for the holiday season.
-Only 5 ingredients!
+No Thanksgiving table is complete without an old-fashioned sweet potato casserole with marshmallows.
+A classic dish, rich, creamy, and sweet, just perfect for the holiday table.
+Only 5 simple ingredients!

-Southern sweet potato casserole with pecans, mini marshmallows, and brown sugar.
+Old-fashioned sweet potato casserole with pecans, mini marshmallows, and brown sugar.
 Is it a side dish or a dessert?
-I could never settle on this… Some call it a side dish; some serve it at the end of the meal as a dessert.
+I could never settle on this...
+Some call it a side dish; some serve it at the end of the Thanksgiving meal as a dessert.

 I just put it on the table and let people decide.
 And most of them prefer to eat it as a dessert.
-Some might eat a spoonful or so as a side dish, but most of the guests eat bowlfuls of it at the end of the meal.
-And my favorite way of enjoying this easy sweet potato casserole is the next day, straight from the fridge, cold, sweet, and pudding-like.
+Some might eat a spoonful or so as a side dish, but most of the guests eat bowlfuls of it at the end of the holiday dinner.
+And my favorite way of enjoying this classic sweet potato casserole is the next day, straight from the fridge, cold, sweet, and pudding-like.

 - Not to be confused with yams.
 Sweet potatoes are called yams in some areas in the South, but real yams are very different.

 - Yams have brown, bark-like skin and dry and starchy flesh.
-Sweet potatoes have red skin and orange or yellow flesh, and they are softer and sweeter when cooked.
+Fresh sweet potatoes have red skin and orange or yellow flesh, and they are softer and sweeter when cooked.

-- The first time I decided to make the casserole with marshmallows (my kids pressured me into it), I didn’t think I would like it (I don’t like marshmallows much).
-But how wrong I was!
-The combination of tender potatoes, crunchy pecans, and sticky marshmallows is glorious, making this the best sweet potato casserole recipe for me!
+- The combination of tender potatoes, crunchy pecans, and sticky marshmallows is glorious, making this the best Southern sweet potato casserole recipe for me!

 - When I don’t have minis, I use regular-sized marshmallows, which I cut into smaller chunks.

 - Traditionally, I make this dish with brown sugar; it is the perfect fit.